 For the past decade, I have conducted and published psychological research related to cultural diversity.
 I have served on various local and national committees focused on diversity, equity, and inclusion (DEI).
-I am happy to offer diversity training and consultation on DEI issues using a trauma-informed lens.
+I offer diversity training and consultation on DEI issues using a trauma-informed lens.

 I started my own healing journey from trauma in graduate school.
 Having walked through this transformative journey, I carry immense hope and compassion for those recovering from trauma and PTSD.
 My two-year residency specifically focused on PTSD.
 Previously, I have worked with children and adults with trauma in a variety of contexts.
 My approach to healing integrates evidence-based psychological principles with spiritual practices.